JuiceTheGod, West Seattle ‘rising star’ rapper, ‘stripped of his full potential’

 It had to have been a bad April Fool’s joke.

-Trey Gamble knew something was off when he picked up his phone Sunday.
+Trey Gable knew something was off when he picked up his phone Sunday.
 It was strange that his friends from his old neighborhood were all together, somewhere outside.
 But he never expected to hear that Trevon McKoy, the magnetic kid he grew up with, had been shot and killed that morning near Seattle Center.

-“Everybody’s really distraught,” Gamble, better known as rapper Mackned, said in a phone interview.
+“Everybody’s really distraught,” Gable, better known as rapper Mackned, said in a phone interview.
 “It’s really rare.
 I just can’t believe it. … This violence has to stop, bro.”

-A week earlier, McKoy, a promising young rapper performing as JuiceTheGod, was in Los Angeles, where Gamble is now based, shooting a music video.
+A week earlier, McKoy, a promising young rapper performing as JuiceTheGod, was in Los Angeles, where Gable is now based, shooting a music video.
 Though the longtime friends weren’t able to spend much time together, they texted and FaceTimed frequently, with McKoy often seeking music-industry advice from his “big bro,” who was four years older and more established.
-Though McKoy, 21, had only been rapping for a few years, Gamble described him as “our young, rising star out of my hood.”
+Though McKoy, 21, had only been rapping for a few years, Gable described him as “our young, rising star out of my hood.”

 Most Read Entertainment Stories